-One clear advantage of a countertop convection oven with an LCD display and dials is that it can offer you more info on the cooking process.
+One clear advantage of a convection toaster oven with an LCD and dials is that it can offer more info on the cooking process.
 Ovens of this type also tend to have a wider range of built-in cooking presets.

-This is an often overlooked feature in countertop convection ovens.
 Convection technology often requires certain recipe adjustments or temperature and timer adjustments.
-That’s because the air circulation dries the air faster and some dishes might burn when using the recommended temperature settings.
+The air circulation dries the air faster, and some dishes might burn when using the recommended temperature settings.

-Although convection toaster ovens are very good at maintaining heat and warming up fast, having to open the door to check on the food might be problematic in some cases.
+Although convection toaster ovens are very good at maintaining heat and warming up fast, opening the door to check on the food might be problematic in some cases.
 To let you check up on your meal, some models have oven light buttons included.

-With that in mind, for the most part a toaster oven will come with a basic rack and baking pan.
+With that in mind, a toaster oven will come with a basic rack and baking pan.
 You might also get a pizza tray.
-Drip or crumb trays are almost always included so there’s no need to worry about them.
+Drip or crumb trays are almost always included, so there’s no need to worry about them.

-There’s one more accessory worth mentioning and that’s the air frying basket.
-Don’t buy one for your oven unless it has the air frying cooking mode.
-Besides, ovens that support air frying often come with their own baskets.
+There’s one more accessory worth mentioning, the air frying basket.
+This is only useful if the toaster oven has an air frying cooking mode.
+Besides, ovens that support air frying often come with their baskets.
 Some will be better than others, of course.

 Of course, going for a renowned brand name also implies paying a slightly larger price.
 It will be worth it if you plan on using the oven a lot.
 That being said, there are many manufacturers outside the mentioned quartet that make high-quality convection ovens, often with lower price tags.

-Ideally you would want a cable long enough that you can place the oven so that the heat it generates doesn’t affect other appliances.
+Ideally, you would want a cable long enough to place the oven so that the heat it generates doesn’t affect other appliances.
 The less you have to rearrange the stuff around each time you use the oven, the more convenient it will be to use.